The District Council is responsible for the licensing of Hackney Carriages and Private Hire Vehicles within the district of Derbyshire Dales.

 One exception to this is the purpose built London style taxis, which will be allowed up until eleven years of age.
 The age of the vehicle will be determined by the period of registration. .
 If you are in doubt or need clarification regarding the maximum age limit allowed then please contact us.

-- Application form for a new Hackney Carriage/Private Hire Vehicle licence are available to download at the bottom of this page.
+- Application forms for a new Hackney Carriage/Private Hire Vehicle licence are available to download at the bottom of this page.

 The application form must be submitted with the following documents:

 - Proof of ownership (V5/55 Log book)